Rosenstein Denies That He Discussed Recording Trump, Invoking 25th Amendment

 A New York Times story cites, among other reporting, memoranda by former FBI Deputy Director Andrew McCabe about his dealings with the White House and other Justice Department officials.

-An attorney for McCabe acknowledged on Friday that McCabe did write memos, but that he has given them to special counsel Robert Mueller and that he doesn't know how the New York Times may have gotten them.
+An attorney for McCabe acknowledged on Friday that McCabe did write memos, but that he had given them to special counsel Robert Mueller and doesn't know how The New York Times may have gotten them.

-"Andrew McCabe drafted memos to memorialize significant discussions he had with high level officials and preserved them so he would have an accurate, contemporaneous record of those discussions," said his lawyer, Michael Bromwich.
+"Andrew McCabe drafted memos to memorialize significant discussions he had with high-level officials and preserved them so he would have an accurate, contemporaneous record of those discussions," said his lawyer, Michael Bromwich.
 "He has no knowledge of how any member of the media obtained those memos."

 Tension up and down Pennsylvania Avenue

-The report about Rosenstein follows months of ill will between Trump, his Republican supporters and the leadership of the Justice Department.
+The report about Rosenstein follows months of ill will involving Trump, his Republican supporters and the leadership of the Justice Department.

-Trump said earlier this week that "I don't have an attorney general," underscoring his deep antipathy toward Attorney General Jeff Sessions.
+Trump said earlier this week, "I don't have an attorney general," underscoring his deep antipathy toward Attorney General Jeff Sessions.

 Rosenstein also has been a political target for his role in appointing Mueller and for signing an application for surveillance of Carter Page, a former foreign policy adviser to Trump's 2016 campaign.

-Antagonists in the House also have targeted Rosenstein as they have tried to investigate the Justice Department's investigation of the Russian attack on the 2016 election.
+Republican antagonists in the House also have targeted Rosenstein as they have tried to investigate the Justice Department's probe into the Russian attack on the 2016 election.

-House Judiciary Committee chairman Bob Goodlatte, R-Va.; House intelligence committee Chairman Devin Nunes, R-Calif.; and others have scourged Rosenstein over what they call his foot-dragging in producing documents related to the early phases of the probe.
+House Judiciary Committee Chairman Bob Goodlatte, R-Va.; House intelligence committee Chairman Devin Nunes, R-Calif.; and others have scourged Rosenstein over what they call his foot-dragging in producing documents related to the early phases of the probe.

 The FBI and Justice Department leaders also have been censured from within.

-Note: An earlier version of this story incorrectly called Chuck Schumer the Senate majority leader.
-He is the minority leader.